PrakarshBhardwaj/auto-animeface-generation-using-DCGAN-pytorch/README.md

 # Automatic animeface generation using DCGAN in pytorch
-> Slightly modified implementation of the original DCGAN and using it for generating anime faces.
+> Using DCGAN and using it for generating kawaii anime faces.

 ## Images generated randomly after 8750 iterations of training
 ![Generated Animefaces](Imgs/faces.png)